wheresrhys/jnr/README.md

 # jnr
 Offline first jigsnreels webapp
+Name for app - speed the plough, trad tutor

+# Pages

+3 lists

+- Learning: tunes that have never been above the threshold score - sorted by last practiced date and score.
+Arranged as single tunes
+- Refining: tunes that aren't consistently above the threshold - sorted by last practiced date and avg score.
+Arranged as small sets
+- Rehearsing: tues that are consistently above the threshold, sorted by last practiced date.
+Arranged as full sets threshold = 7/10 ?

+Home page is top item(s) from each, + suggestion of new tune + suggestion of new transition

+(scrap the stuff below in favour of the above)

 Each tune can be a piece (tune + key + arrangement) Tunes can be auto-prompoted to a piece if no pieces created in a while